 - Use the Narration

 You should explain why, as a customer, I should buy or use your product.
 How do customers use that product in their daily life?
 What are the benefits?
-You the narration and tell a story.
+Use the narration and tell a story.

 - Focus on the “Information Task-Fit”